MaximDigitalKL/BDD_Create_Account_Feature_Test_Python/Conclusions.md

 Python BDD library
 I created a few scenarios per each time of testing (Positive testing, Negative Testing, Equivalenge and Boundry Limit Testing, Sanity Testing)

+Captcha

-Captcha - I managed to find a loophole to pass captcha on the page fairly easy, it is not 100% it still fails on occasion,
+-I managed to find a loophole to pass captcha on the page fairly easy, it is not 100% it still fails on occasion

 - I am sure with more thought into the issue I will be able to cover all scenarios

 - To be clarified if it was by design this way, or it should be automation/bot proof

 Boundry Limit - Scenario 2 upper limit I found a Bug on the First Name field, I managed to create accounts with 31 and 56 characters First Name.
                 HTML script says limit should be 30